 - Rocky Mountain High by John Denver (1975)

-Check out the other posts in this series by clicking on the buttons below.
+Check out the other posts in this series.